 Skip to Main Content

-Nike, Inc. (NYSE: NKE) Securities Fraud Class Action
+NIKE, Inc. (NYSE: NKE) Securities Fraud Class Action

 View Complaint

-COMPANY Nike, Inc.
+COMPANY NIKE, Inc.

 COURT United States District Court for the District of Oregon

-CASE NUMBER 3:24-cv-00974-AN
+CASE NUMBER 3:24-cv-00974 and 3:24-cv-01150

-CLASS PERIOD March 19, 2021 through March 21, 2024
+CLASS PERIOD March 19, 2021 through June 27, 2024

-SECURITY TYPE Common Stock
+SECURITY TYPE Class B Common Stock

-LEAD PLAINTIFF DEADLINE IS AUGUST 12, 2024.
+LEAD PLAINTIFF DEADLINE IS AUGUST 19, 2024.

 If you have suffered losses and would like to discuss your rights, please fill out this form or you may contact Jonathan Naji, Esq. at (484) 270-1453 or via e-mail at info@ktmc.com.